-We recall that $\Omega$ already appear in \eqref{eq:UOp} (in which $h=h_{tiles}$ and not the $h$ above, but they are related \eqref{eq:height_function_relation}).
-In the following we will show that this complex slope can be derived directly from the diffeomorphism $F$ in \eqref{pullback_qracah}.
-More precisely, we will show that the relation between $F$ and $\Omega$ as predicted from the combination of \eqref{eq:Conf} and \eqref{eq:ComplexS} indeed holds, by explicit computations on the recurrence coefficients. \begin{theorem} Let $F$ be the diffeomorphism as \eqref{eq: working F} and $\Omega$ as \eqref{complexslope}.
-Then we have
+We recall that $\Omega$ already appears in \eqref{eq:UOp} (in which $h=h_{tiles}$ and not the $h$ above, but they are related \eqref{eq:height_function_relation}).
+In the following, we will show that this complex slope can be derived directly from the diffeomorphism $F$ in \eqref{pullback_qracah}.
+More precisely, we will show that the relation between $F$ and $\Omega$ for this particular model matches the prediction from the combination of \eqref{eq:Conf} and \eqref{eq:ComplexS} by explicit computations on the recurrence coefficients. \begin{theorem} Let $F$ be the diffeomorphism defined in \eqref{eq: working F} and $\Omega$ as in \eqref{complexslope}.
+Then

 where $\partial_z=(\partial_t-i\partial_x)/2$ and $\partial_{\bar{z}}=(\partial_t+i\partial_x)/2$ are the Wirtinger derivatives. \end{theorem}